Rhon0410/responsive-facade-visual-semantic-data/README.md

 Response target, actuation mechanism, material type, and climate variables showed no significant associations (**q ≥ .387**).

-These results indicate that the visual partitions reflect constructional differences in part, but they should **not** be interpreted as categories directly determined by response mechanism, material type, or climatic conditions.
+These results indicate that the visual partitions reflect differences in tectonic organization in part, but they should **not** be interpreted as categories directly determined by response mechanism, material type, or climatic conditions.

 ---